Lisbon revisited (updated April 2024)

 DAY TRIP TO MAGICAL SINTRA

 How can one not fall in love with Sintra?
 Lord Byron certainly did and he named it the “glorious Eden”.
 A mere 30-minute drive out of Lisbon, this beautiful, fairy tale village was once the summer leisure resort of the Portuguese kings who took shelter here from the heat in the capital.
 Those were the day when kings would build palaces to bestow as gifts upon their loving consorts as a token of their love.
-I’d say that romance is definitely out of the window nowadays.
+In view of that it is clear that romance is out of the window nowadays.

 Quinta da Regaleira in Sintra

 If you are into admiring colourful old palaces and castles, go to Sintra.
-Despite its UNESCO status and the hordes of people visiting it on weekends, Sintra remains breathtakingly beautiful and timeless.
+It will keep you entertained all day.
+Despite its UNESCO status and the hordes of people visiting it on weekends (avoid Sundays when the Portuguese drop in for a local sweet and coffee), Sintra remains breathtakingly beautiful and timeless.
 Walk away from the central square and roam the little alleyways, enjoy the picturesque architecture and lush vegetation surrounding the village centre.

 There is much to visit in terms of architectural sights: the colourful Pena Palace, the Palace in the village centre, the Moorish Castle, Monserrate Palace, Seteais, etc. However, if you have to pick one I would advise the Palacio da Regaleira in the town itself.
 Created by a wealthy Brazilian this place takes you back in time to the mysticism surrounding the Templar knights.
 Just make sure to visit the initiation well which summons up scenes from Dan Brown’s books.